Man vs. Wild (video game): Reception

-Man vs. Wild received an overall score of 4.5/10 from Gameplay Today.
-GameZone gave the game a 6.5 out of 10, stating "Man vs. Wild is a fun, easy game based on a successful television series.
+Man vs. Wild received "mixed or average" reviews according to review aggregator Metacritic.
+GameZone rated the game 6.5/10, stating that "Man vs. Wild is a fun, easy game based on a successful television series.
 Those looking for the next life-changing experience will probably find themselves disappointed.
 On the other hand, they might learn skills that may be helpful in the event that they’re actually stranded in the wild one day."